New knowledge, new tools, and limits

 Some 89 per cent of those who receive such a call think the measure is positive and only 2.5 per cent negative.
 Some 8.5 per cent are neutral.

 Gamban gaming filter

-Norsk Tipping has offered a voluntary and free ‘gaming filter’ for use on PCs and mobile phones, called Gamban (in Norwegian), since November 2020.
+Norsk Tipping has offered a voluntary and free ‘gaming filter’ for use on PCs and mobile phones, called Gamban (link target is in Norwegian), since November 2020.
 Once the service has been installed and activated on a PC/Mac, phone, or tablet, it blocks access to all types of gaming sites, including Norsk Tipping’s gaming offering.